Ketupat-Development-Studios/hashbrown/README.md

 *The Elvish word for 'friend' is the 19,031st word in the Elvish dictionary.
 At one word per second, YOU do the math.
 Taken from the [Abstruse Goose](http://abstrusegoose.com/296).*

 But you're lazy like most people and want to use this everywhere for you Gmail, Facebook, online banking and even that shady forum.
-You don't need a security researcher to tell you that's probably a bad idea, But Mellon allows you to do that quite a bit more securely.
+You don't need a security researcher to tell you that's probably a bad idea, But Hashbrown allows you to do that quite a bit more securely.

 It adds a string of characters to the your password based on the domain of the site you're trying to sign into. `hashbrown` on `http://mail.google.com` becomes `hashbrown|mail.google.com`.
 This process is known in security circles as salting.